Fee frustration and switching signals

 | Latuos | 3% platform fee + Stripe processing, no subscription.
 VAT may apply where required. | Seller uses their own Stripe account and stays in control |

-Pricing checked against official US public sources in March 2026.
-Fees and processor rates can vary by country, currency, and payment method.
+Pricing checked against official public sources in March 2026.
+Processor fees, payout timing, taxes, and currency conversion may vary by country, payment method, and seller setup.
 Latuos fee examples on this page exclude any VAT that may apply to Latuos platform fees for some sellers.

 US pricing sources used for this comparison